 - 1.2.1.
-This policy will be reviewed annually or in the following circumstances: - Changes in legislation and/or government guidance - As a result of a major change in circumstances - As the result of a decision of an Adjudicator - 1.2.2.
-If there are urgent concerns these should be raised to the Principal, Mr A Price, in the first instance.
+This policy will be reviewed annually or in the following circumstances: - Changes in legislation and / or government guidance - As a result of a major change in circumstances - As the result of a decision of an Adjudicator - 1.2.2.
+If there are urgent concerns these should be raised to Head of School, Mrs R Bellingham, in the first instance.